yt-dlp/yt-dlp/README.md

                                     mkv/mka video files
     --no-embed-info-json            Do not embed the infojson as an attachment to the video file
+    --parse-metadata [WHEN:]FROM:TO
-    --parse-metadata FROM:TO        Parse additional metadata like title/artist from other fields; see "MODIFYING METADATA"
+                                    Parse additional metadata like title/artist
+                                    from other fields; see "MODIFYING METADATA"
-                                    for details
+                                    for details.
+Supported values of "WHEN" are the same as that of --use-postprocessor
+                                    (default: pre_process)
-    --replace-in-metadata FIELDS REGEX REPLACE
+    --replace-in-metadata [WHEN:]FIELDS REGEX REPLACE
                                     Replace text in a metadata field using the given regex.
-This option can be used multiple times
+This option can be used multiple times.
+Supported values of "WHEN"
+                                    are the same as that of --use-postprocessor (default: pre_process)
     --xattrs                        Write metadata to the video file's xattrs (using dublin core and xdg standards)
     --concat-playlist POLICY        Concatenate videos in a playlist.
 One of